maded2/plotng/README.md

 - StaggeringDelay : when the TargetDirectory wraps to the beginning, it will delays the next plot create by the specified minutes.
 - ShowPlotLog : shows the last 10 lines of the plot logs in the server log output.

+Please note PlotNG now skips any destination directory which does have 105GB is space.